ericnishio/ericnishio.github.io/_posts/2014-06-03-how-i-built-this-website.md

 also decided not to support image attachments so the syntax-highlighted code blocks are the only visual sugar added to the otherwise plain text blog posts.

-Now, if I were to do the same project over again, I would do some things differently.
+If I were to do the same project over again, I would do some things differently.
 Although I'm overall very satisfied with what I was able to accomplish, the one thing I would do differently is use [Sails](http://sailsjs.org) for building the API.
 By utilizing the solid